PearlChristie/Java-Programming-with-Selenium/README.md

-# Java-Programming
+# Java-Programming with Selenium
-This will store all exercises learned thru Test Automation University
+This will store all exercises learned thru in 28 minutes course